In 2017, I spent $191,480.74 USD on Facebook Ads. That ended up resulting in $374,002.07 USD in store revenue.

 But, if you create a purchase pixel for the makeup brushes and a purchase pixel for the men’s grooming kit, you can build two different lookalike audiences off of those purchases, and see much better results from your ads.

 Alternatively, you can build custom audiences from Facebook users that visit specific products using url targeting.
+I recommend doing this if you’re dropshipping.
+It’s one of the best dropshipping secrets around when it comes to getting sales via Facebook ads.

 #11.
 Retargeting Budgets